-Nespresso plans to increase farm climate resilience through planting 10 million trees in the AAA coffee regions (PDF, 99Kb).
+Nespresso plans to increase farm climate resilience through planting 10 million trees in the AA coffee regions.
 This will also allow the company to compensate its residual operational carbon footprint within its own value chain, an approach called insetting.

 “The approach that Nespresso is taking is completely aligned with the vision we have to integrate social and environmental innovations into the heart of business,“ said Tristan Lecomte, President of Pur Projet.
 “We believe that investing in reforestation of agricultural regions will not only restore natural ecosystems but ultimately also improve coffee quality and productivity and provide better returns for farmers.“